The Standing Dead: Forced into a Great and Difficult Transformation

 Burned trees in forests devastated by extreme wildfires—events intensified by a warming planet—serve as the conceptual and material foundation for The Standing Dead.
 This series of portraits serves as both a lament and a gesture of atonement to these once-living plants.
 Through this work, I seek to capture their presence in death and honor their existence, while examining the broader ecological and existential narratives they embody.

-The tree rubbings are photographed, converted into negative form and printed on bamboo paper at a large scale.
-To deepen the connection between subject and image, I grind more charcoal from the burned trees into a fine pigment using a mortar and pestle.
-This pigment is then rhythmically worked into the surface of the prints —a durational act that imbues each piece with tactile intimacy.
+The tree rubbings are photographed, converted into negative form and digitally printed in black and white at a larger than life scale.
+To deepen the connection between subject and image, I rub more of the tree’s charcoal into the surface of the final prints —a durational act that imbues each piece with tactile intimacy.
+The resulting works are documents and meditations—visual elegies that grapple with loss while pointing toward resilience, inspiring awareness of shared vulnerability.

 Rubbings